 - Stakeholder communication throughout the broadening supply chain

-The best way to improve outbound logistics processes is to focus on optimizing processes that drive both greater efficiency and stronger relationships with the other stakeholders in the outbound logistics supply chain.
+The best way to improve outbound logistics processes is to focus on delivery optimization processes that drive both greater efficiency and stronger relationships with the other stakeholders in the outbound logistics supply chain.

 Strong partner relationships

-This leads not only to better cost-effectiveness in your outbound logistics.
-It improves customer satisfaction in your brand.
+This leads not only to better cost-effectiveness in your outbound logistics but it improves customer satisfaction in your brand.
 If there’s a hiccup in their order, customers more often hold your business accountable — not your contractors or delivery partners.

 Strengthen delivery systems with data

-Today’s technology offer businesses insights specific to their workflow.
-These patterns can reveal opportunities to streamline operations, like:
+Today’s technology offers businesses insights specific to their workflow.
+These patterns can reveal opportunities to streamline operations within inbound logistics as well as outbound logistics such as:

 - Anticipating shipping patterns